brenneradam/final_project_5001/README.md

 * Semester: FALL 2023
 * Course: CS 5001

 ## Description
-General overview of the project, what you did, why you did it, etc.

 This project is intended to simulate single-hand blackjack against a live dealer, and is inspired by the online casino experience.
 This is built as a console game, without any GUI.